rust-lang/blog.rust-lang.org/posts/inside-rust/2021-08-27-Splitting-const-generics.md

 Note that even with this feature, generic const parameter types, such as `struct Foo<T, const N: T> { ... }`, are forbidden.
 While allowing such things is desired, it adds additional complications exceeding our current capacity.

-There are still two major blockers for stabilisation:
+There are still two major blockers for stabilization:

 The first being the [transition to valtrees](https://github.com/rust-lang/rust/pull/83234).
 Valtrees are a representation of values as trees with integer nodes, simplifiying the way we interact with more complex types.